← Back to Coaching

 When a new member comes in for personal training, we run a 30-minute intake that covers:

-- Injury and movement screen.
-Quick assessment of pain history, mobility, and basic patterns.
+3. Injury and movement screen.
+A quick assessment of pain history, mobility, and basic patterns.

 Based on those five answers, we recommend a coach.
 About 80 percent of the time the first match works.
-The other 20 percent, we reassign within the first 3 to 5 sessions if the chemistry is off.
-There is no charge for switching, no awkwardness with the original coach.
+The other 20 percent, we reassign within the first three to five sessions if the chemistry is off.
+There is no charge for switching and no awkwardness with the original coach.
 The match is about progress, not ego.

-For members evaluating PT vs group, we have a transparent rate breakdown on our pricing page.
-The full coach bios are on our coaches page.
-For deeper context on Belltown PT options, our Belltown personal trainer page walks through the broader market.
+For members weighing PT against group, we keep a transparent rate breakdown on our pricing page.
+The full coach bios live on our coaches page.
+For deeper context on the broader market, our Belltown personal trainer page walks through your options around the neighborhood.

 The 5 questions to ask any trainer in your first call